-Apple filed its latest M1 Macs in the Bluetooth SIG database this week.
+Apple added its latest M1 Macs to the Bluetooth SIG database this week.
 These include the MacBook Air, Mac mini, and MacBook Pro.
 The mysterious "B2002" device also remains listed in the database.

-Apple first announced this mysterious “B2002” device, which is currently listed in the “Personal Computer” category, in October 2020 registeredAt the time, there was speculation that it could be an Apple Silicon Mac.
-As MacRumors now discovered Apple has registered its three latest M1 Macs with Bluetooth SIG.
+Apple first revealed this mysterious “B2002” device, currently listed in the “Personal Computer” category, in October 2020 registeredAt the time, there was speculation that it could be an Apple Silicon Mac.
+As MacRumors now discovered Apple has registered its three latest M1 Macs with the Bluetooth SIG.
 "B2002" is still listed separately with a "TBD" model number.
-So the mysterious product doesn't seem to be one of the first M1 Macs.
-Since there are separate Bluetooth database listings for things like the iPhone 12, HomePod mini, AirPods Max, and the various iPad models, it has to be something else entirely.
-In the process, MacRumors points out that Cupertino occasionally lists components separately in the Bluetooth SIG database, such as the H1 chip used in the AirPods.
+Therefore, the mysterious product doesn't appear to be one of the first M1 Macs.
+Since there are separate Bluetooth database listings for things like the iPhone 12, HomePod mini, AirPods Max, and the various iPad models, it must be something completely different.
+In the context of this, MacRumors points out that Cupertino occasionally lists components separately in the Bluetooth SIG database, such as the H1 chip used in the AirPods.

 B2002: Apple's next update should provide more clarity